Amazon Vendor Central and Seller Central: Definition

 - You will need to do price setting as sellers can define their own pricing.
 This ultimately means control over pricing but requires regular price monitoring.
 You will have to survey competitor pricing, seasonality and demand in order to determine appropriate price levels.

 - You will need to forecast your own inventory – calculate how much inventory is needed for different time intervals.
 You will probably need to develop your own system or solution for inventory management if you don’t already have one.
-Try Sellic’s inventory management feature for help with this.

 - As a seller, if you are interested in finding profitable products to add to your product line, you will need to go at this alone.
-Sellics’s forecasting product detector tool can help you to find the right products.

 - Manage products that are not profitable.
 You will have to sell out these products or gradually discontinue them and then try new ones.